EU, NATO, Benelux…

 - Children consumed light beer at school lunches in the 70s.
 From the previous two points, it’s evident that Belgians worship beer.
 But did you know that in the 1970s, it was acceptable for children to drink a light “table beer” at school?
 Authorities then replaced it with soft drinks.
 Since the new millennium struck, many organizations tried to get this custom back.
 They supported their claim by saying that beer is healthier than many fizzy drink varieties, including juices, which cause all sorts of illnesses like diabetes.
 That’s certainly among the most bizarre Belgium facts.

 - Belgium produces world-class chocolate.
 Mouth-watering waffles, scrumptious fries, amazing beer, and now world-class chocolate?
 You gotta be kiddin’ me!
 No, we’re not.
 In fact, Svet believes Belgian chocolate is the best on the planet.
 But don’t take his word for it.
-There are more than 2,000 chocolatiers in Belgium.
+Belgium is famous for its more than 2,000 chocolatiers in the country.
 You can’t go wrong with Neuhaus, Guylian, Leonidas, and Côte d’Or.

 - Cheese in monasteries?
 Yes, sir!
 Locals started the production of cheese in abbeys and monasteries in the Middle Ages.
 Many of the abbeys have given their name not only to cheeses but also to beers (e.g. Chimay, Maredsous, and Westmalle).
 Get some cheese, a cone of fries, a fragrant beer, and have a powerful foodgasm.